Mind Body Spine – Total Body Chiropractors

 The corrective phase is all about rehabilitating and stabilizing your underlying conditions so you can return to normal activity.
 Many patients are proactive and seek out wellness care to maintain a healthy spine, much like seeing a dentist before tooth decay occurs.
 Your muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
 Your therapy will focus on improving function, posture, strength, and balance.
 The goal is to fix the problem permanently so it doesn’t return.
 Once your body has fully healed, routine chiropractor visits can help ensure that you avoid many of the aches and pains that so many people suffer through, and your joints will last longer and you will be able to engage in more of the activities you love.

-While Chiropractic is often associated with back or spinal care, Victoria chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.
+While chiropractic is often associated with back or spinal care, chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.

 “The central nervous system controls every aspect of the body,” explains Dr. Louie.
 “For example, when I treat a misaligned neck, it’s not unusual for patients to tell me they experience improved mental clarity.”
 It’s also not uncommon for people to have relief of constipation or congestion after clearing out these information roadblocks.

-Further, “chiropractors are seeing a movement toward people seeking out natural health care measures instead of drugs or surgery,” Dr. Louie says.
+Further, “We’re seeing a movement toward people seeking out natural health care measures instead of drugs or surgery,” Dr. Louie says.
 “Those experiencing lower back pain are now picking up the phone to call a chiropractor and not simply reaching for a bottle of pain relievers.”

 Chiropractors are relying more and more on technology.
 At her Victoria BC chiropractic practice, Dr. Louie starts every new patient visit with a wellness exam, using state-of-the-art technology to get to the root of the problem.
 By determining where the problem exists, she can prescribe a full-body treatment regimen that includes exercise, nutrition, stretching or yoga, in addition to receiving adjustments.
 “It’s about one’s expectations of daily living and the types of activities they want to be up for doing, such as traveling, playing with grandchildren, participating in sports, and so on.
 If you don’t actually deal with the problem now, it may become worse and further limit one’s mobility.”